-Welcome to Ladbrokes API, a single stack of APIs that helps you build a Betting App using Ladbrokes functionality and data in to your sports betting site or app.
+Welcome to Ladbrokes API, a single stack of APIs used to integrate Ladbrokes functionality and data in to your sports betting site or app.

-Our API (Application Programming Interface) enables you to integrate with us and build applications (referred to as apps henceforth) that leverage Ladbrokes functionality and data.
-Your app might be running in a Web browser, or on a server, smartphone, tablet, laptop, smart TV, games console, or numerous other platforms and devices that we haven’t even conceived of yet.
+Your app might be running in a web browser, or on a server, smartphone, tablet, laptop, smart TV, games console, or numerous other platforms and devices that we haven’t even conceived of yet.

-The Ladbrokes API is HTTP based, so it can be used from any application or device with an HTTP library.
+The Ladbrokes APIs are HTTP based, so they can be used from any application or device with an HTTP library.
 We follow a (mostly) RESTful model on our API, and we offer a choice of JSON or XML as data formats.

-Register your organisation and application details with us and we will create an API Key for you.
+Register your organisation and application details with us and we’ll create an API Key for you.
 This key uniquely identifies your app and links it to the permissions and rate limits that will apply.
 It must be present in every request.
-We may (depending on the type of your app) also supply you with a ‘client secret’ (basically a password) that will be used to authenticate your app when you request an access token on behalf of a Ladbrokes customer.

-Register a user account with ladbrokes.com or if you have one already you can use that one.
+If you plan on using betting functionality, you will need to register a user account with api.ladbrokes.com or if you have one already you can use that one.

 Ladbrokes’ API uses the OAuth 2.0 protocol so our customers can tell us whether or not to allow your app to do things like access their wallet balance and place bets using their Ladbrokes account.
 The result of a successful OAuth handshake is an ‘Access-Token’ which acts as a sort of restricted session token.